inrupt/solid-react-sdk/README.md

 ## Composition

 The React SDK for Solid is a combination of libraries, components, documentation, best practices, and an application generator meant to accelerate the development of high-quality Solid applications.
+The [Release Timeline](#release-timeline) identifies when a given listed item will be available.

+In summary:

 - **Reusable Components** that you can use on their own in the applications that you build
 - **An Application Generator** that incorporates all of the components and best practices together for you, standing up a fully functional Solid React application.
 - **Best practice patterns** that you can reference as examples of how to accomplish particular things

-It is composed of the following:
+More specifically:

 - [Application Generator](#application-generator)
 - [User Registration](#user-registration)